Manchester United's U.S. IPO seen being a tough sell

 "A dual class structure is definitely a red flag," said Mohannad Aama, senior portfolio manager at Beam Capital Management in New York.
 "You don't know if the family really knows what they're doing or is someone doing this as a hobby."

-(Reporting By Olivia Oran in New York, additional reporting by Keith Weir in London; Editing by Martin Howell)
+(Reporting By Olivia Oran in New York, additional reporting by Keith Weir in London; Editing by Martin Howell, Bernard Orr)